williamassoni/cities-discovery/README.md

     The intention is to provide a list of german cities and their geolocation by using two sources:
         a.
 Some 3° Part service
         b.
-Local storage created based on the list of cities avaliable bei Destatis Statistisches Bundesamt
+Local storage created based on the list of cities avaliable by Destatis Statistisches Bundesamt

 Obs: This application is part of my self learning about koltin, so it has no commercial intention